 Contact us at (888) 424-5757 today for more information on how assisted living communities are regulated based on rules, regulations, and standards.

 Are Assisted Living Facilities Federally Regulated?

-The federal government regulates memory care facilities, long-term care centers, residential care homes, and skilled nursing facilities due to federal funding, including Medicare and Medicaid.
+Due to federal funding, including Medicare and Medicaid, the federal government regulates memory care facilities, long-term care centers, residential care homes, and skilled nursing facilities.

 What Agency Regulates an Assisted Living Facility?

 One or more state regulatory agencies regulate assisted living communities that are different between states.
 Numerous online sites provide vital information on who to contact if you suspect a violation has harmed or could harm a resident.